Microbiota and Systems Biology, Hudson Institute of Medical Research

 School of Chemistry and Molecular Biosciences, University of Queensland, Australia

-Headed by Professor Mark Schembri
+Research Group Leader, Professor Mark Schembri

 Professor Mark Schembri is an Australian National Health & Medical Research Council Senior Research Fellow at the University of Queensland.
 He is also Deputy Director of the Australian Infectious Diseases Research Centre.
 He is a lead international UTI researcher working on the genetics, genomics and virulence of multi-drug resistant uropathogenic E. coli (UPEC) clones, and the role of cell-surface factors in UPEC adhesion, aggregation, biofilm formation and colonisation of the urinary tract.
 Professor Schembri has published more than 200 papers, including seminal research discoveries on the role of UPEC adhesins in disease and the evolution of the multi-drug resistant UPEC clones.
 He is a founding Director of the UTI Global Alliance – an international society of clinical, research and biomedical professionals (https://utiga.org).